ibm-cloud-docs/databases-for-mysql/howto-manage-backups.md

 # Managing backups
 {: #dashboard-backups}

 Backups for {{site.data.keyword.databases-for}} deployments are accessible from the _Backups_ tab of your deployment's dashboard.
-Some general information about backups,
+See the following general information about backups.

 - Automatic backups are performed daily and kept with a simple retention schedule of 30 days.
 - Backups cannot be deleted.